CSIGildea/RSA_Encrypted_Communication_Network/README.md

 # RSA Encrypted Local Communication Network

+## Update
+This is first year code, with encryption as a bonus.
+If you are attempting anything similiar, please use a valid key exchange algorithm.

+## Summary

 🔐🖥    🖥🔐 RSA KeyPair Generated on Both Ends.
 (🔑  🖥)🔒 ↔️🔒 (🖥 🔑 )Public Keys Exhanged and Used to Encrypt.
 🔑  ➡️ 🖥(🔒📧) Private key Used to Decrypt Public Key Encrypted Message

 ## Project Output
 <p align="center">
   <img src="https://raw.githubusercontent.com/CSIGildea/RSA_Encrypted_Local_Communication_Network/master/rsaEncryption.png"/>